About riding shared e-bikes and e-scooters

 Rules for riding shared e-bikes

 When riding a shared e-bike, you need to follow the road rules for bike riders.

-Sharing scheme operators can also place special conditions on their use.
-This often includes an age limit for riders.
+Some shared e-bike operators set age limits for riding and have other rules in place.
 You will need to make sure you understand and agree to the conditions for using a shared e-bike before you ride.

 Rules for riding shared e-scooters in trial sites